Our new dyno : Click Here

 the software is registered with.

-Sending it to me or anyone else afterwards will not be possible for many If you have a locked ecu that you would like to unlock, please call us Locking an ECU is fine for protecting another tuner's work, but when/if the original stock file is re-installed by these cheap kits, the ECU's password does not return to stock.
+Sending it to me or anyone else afterwards will not be possible for many If you have a locked ecu that you would like to unlock, please call us Locking an ECU is fine for protecting another tuner's work, but when/if the original stock file is re-installed by one of these kits, the ECU's password does not return to stock.